Search sheldonbrown.com and sheldonbrown.org

-This works for some people, but not for others, because the edges of the hole are a bit sharp and can concentrate the load in the groin area.
+This works for some people, but not for others, because the edges of the hole may be a bit sharp and then may concentrate the load in the groin area.

 The base must fit the particular rider's anatomy, and there is a considerable variation among individuals.
 This means that a saddle that is comfortable for one rider may be a torture for another.

 [Lycra also can be abrasive, and can wear clothing quickly -- John Allen].